History of the Jews in the Roman Empire: The diaspora

 Many Jews became citizens of other parts of the Roman Empire.
 Josephus, the book of Acts in the New Testament, as well as other Pauline texts, make frequent reference to the large populations of Hellenised Jews in the cities of the Roman world.

 It is commonly claimed that the diaspora began with Rome's twofold crushing of Jewish national aspirations.
-David Aberbach, for one, has argued that much of the European Jewish diaspora, by which he means exile or voluntary migration, originated with the Jewish wars which occurred between 66 and 135 CE.
+David Aberbach, for one, has argued that much of the European Jewish diaspora, by which he means exile or voluntary migration, originated with the Jewish wars which occurred between 66 and 135 AD.
 Martin Goodman states that it is only after the destruction of Jerusalem that Jews are found in northern Europe and along the western Mediterranean coast.
 This widespread popular belief holds that there was a sudden expulsion of Jews from Judea/Syria Palaestina and that this was crucial for the establishment of the diaspora.
 Israel Bartal contends that Shlomo Sand is incorrect in ascribing this view to most Jewish study scholars, instead arguing that this view is negligible among serious Jewish study scholars.
 These scholars argue that the growth of diaspora Jewish communities was a gradual process that occurred over the centuries, starting with the Assyrian destruction of Israel, the Babylonian destruction of Judah, the Roman destruction of Judea, and the subsequent rule of Christians and Muslims.
 After the revolt, the Jewish religious and cultural center shifted to the Babylonian Jewish community and its scholars.
 For the generations that followed, the destruction of the Second Temple event came to represent a fundamental insight about the Jews who had become a dispossessed and persecuted people for much of their history.
-Following the Bar Kokhba revolt Jews were reduced to a completely diaspora people.
+Following the Bar Kokhba revolt Jews were reduced to a mainly diaspora people.

 Erich S. Gruen maintains that focusing on the destruction of the Temple misses the point that already before this, the diaspora was well established.
 Compulsory dislocation of people cannot explain more than a fraction of the eventual diaspora.
-Avrum Ehrlich also states that already well before the destruction of the Temple in 70 CE, more Jews lived in the Diaspora than in Israel.
+Avrum Ehrlich also states that already well before the destruction of the Temple in 70 AD, more Jews lived in the Diaspora than in Israel.
 Jonathan Adelman estimated that around 60% of Jews lived in the diaspora during the Second Temple period.

 Of critical importance to the reshaping of Jewish tradition from the Temple-based religion to the traditions of the Diaspora was the development of the interpretations of the Torah found in the Mishnah and Talmud.